Find a Lender-Approved Local Conveyancer in Old Colwyn

 Recently asked questions about conveyancing in Old Colwyn

-I've recently found out that there is a flying freehold element on a property I put an offer in two weeks back in what should have been a quick, chain free conveyancing.
+I've recently found out that there is a flying freehold issue on a house I put an offer in last month in what was supposed to be a straight forward, no chain conveyancing.
 Old Colwyn is the location of the property.
-Can you offer any assistance?
+What do you suggest?

 Flying freeholds in Old Colwyn are unusual but are more likely to exist in relation to terraced houses.
-Even where you use a solicitor outside Old Colwyn you must be sure that your lawyer goes through the deeds very carefully.
-Your mortgage company may require your conveyancing solicitor to take out an indemnity policy.
-Some of the more diligent conveyancing solicitors in Old Colwyn may ascertain that this is not enough and that the deeds be re-written to give you the most up to date legal protection.
+Even though you don't necessarily need a conveyancing solicitor in Old Colwyn you would need to get your solicitor to go through the deeds very carefully.
+Your lender may require your conveyancing solicitor to take out an indemnity policy.
+Some of the more diligent conveyancing solicitors in Old Colwyn may decide that this is not enough and that the deeds be re-written to give you the most up to date legal protection.
 If so, the next door neighbour also had to sign up to the revised deeds.It is possible that your lender will not accept the situation so the sooner you find out the better.
 You should also check with your insurance broker as to whether they will insure a flying freehold property.

 Last updated